EastonLee/eastonlee.github.io/_posts/2017-07-20-presentations-speaking-so-that-people-listen-by-university-of-california-irvine.md

 * Ask a "show of hands" question
 * Show a thought-provoking picture

+**Modes of Persuasion**
+* pathos: the audience's emotion
+* ethos: the speaker's credibility
+* logos: step-by-step logic

 # Week 2: What to Include in a Speech

 # Week 3: Preparing to Present